blank-repo/Discorder/README.md

 **https://ffmpeg.org/download.html#build-windows**

-I'm not really sure what would be best in terms of packaging dependancies and getting the location of them, so to keep things flexible, I ask that you:
-- **ensure that path_HandBrakeCLI.md points to a installed HandBrakeCLI.exe**
+you can point to a installed HandBrakeCLI.exe via path_HandBrakeCLI.md and point to a installed ffprobe.exe via path_ffprobe.md
-- **ensure that path_ffprobe.md points to a installed ffprobe.exe**

 ## Extra Details:
 I couldn't figure out how to display progress through AHK,